 Thomas Stensitzki is a principal technology consultant focusing on the Microsoft messaging and collaboration technologies and the owner of Granikos GmbH & Co.
 KG.

-He was awarded as MVP for Office Apps & Services in 2018.
+He is an MVP for Office Apps & Services since 2018.

 He holds Master certifications as Microsoft Certified Solutions Master Messaging and as Microsoft Certified Master for Exchange Server 2010.
-This makes him a subject matter expert for any messaging topic related to Microsoft Exchange, Exchange Online, Microsoft 365, and Hybrid configurations.
+These certifications make him a subject matter expert for any messaging topic related to Microsoft Exchange, Exchange Online, Microsoft 365, and hybrid configurations.

 My sessions: https://sessionize.com/thomas-stensitzki

 Personal blog (legacy): http://www.sf-tools.net